jshergal/tinify-net-unofficial/README.md

 Because both `OptimizedImage` and `ImageResult` objects maintain an internal buffer of the image data, which has been rented from the [ArrayPool](https://learn.microsoft.com/en-us/dotnet/api/system.buffers.arraypool-1), you should be sure to `Dispose` of them so that the buffer is returned to the pool.
-Both objects implement both `IDisposable` and `IAsyncDisposable` so that they can be easily wrapped in either using blocks or statements.
+Both objects implement `IDisposable` and `IAsyncDisposable` so that they can be easily wrapped in either using blocks or statements.

 ## Running tests